maxmekiska/arguing_predictors/README.md

 I recommend to use Anaconda to use Jupyter notebook and manage the necessary python libraries for this program.
 Anaconda can be downloaded [here](https://www.anaconda.com/products/individual#Downloads).

-After Anaconda has been downloaded and successfully installed, open the anaconda terminal/command line and create a virtual enviornment with the following command:
+After Anaconda has been downloaded and successfully installed, open the anaconda terminal/command line and create a virtual environment with the following command:

 ```shell
 conda create -n yourenvname python=3.8.
 ```

-After the enviornment is installed, activate it by typing:
+After the environment is installed, activate it by typing:

 ```shell
 conda activate yourenvname